craftcms/docs/docs/getting-started-tutorial/configure/README.md

 ## Modeling a Blog Post

-As our first exercise in content modeling, let’s consider what comprises a blog post:
+As our first exercise in content modeling, let’s consider what features a blog post might have:

 - Title/Headline
 - Author
 - Post Date
-- Feature/Summary Image
+- Feature Image
 - Summary/Description
 - Categories
 - Content/Body